Lambs and sheep suffer horrendously for the bloody business of wool production

-Today, there are over 1 billion sheep in the world.
-Sheep are complex, curious, and social creatures.
-Sadly though, they are often treated poorly.
-Sheep are subjected to painful mutilation practices, like mulesing in Australia, treated roughly when being shorn, and can experience the horrors of being exported for slaughter.
+Today there are over 1 billion sheep in the world!
+Australia is a major player in the wool industry and Merino sheep are the breed most often used for wool production on this continent.
+Sheep are complex, curious, and social creatures, who sadly are often treated poorly.
+They can be mutilated without pain relief, treated roughly when being shorn, and can experience the horrors of being exported for slaughter, and then there’s mulesing.

 What is mulesing?